structurizr/structurizr.github.io/onpremises/04-configuration.md

 If you're specifically having issues with authentication via SAML, you can make the following changes:

+1. Change line 13 to `logger.app.level = info`
-1. Change line 19 to `logger.springSecurity.level = debug`
+2. Change line 19 to `logger.springSecurity.level = debug`